 Determining tax deductibility and fair market value may seem a bit confusing at first but, to keep it simple, just remember that all contributions to a 501(c)3 are tax-deductible.
-If a supporter is getting something of value, and they give the nonprofit the same amount of money as they would normally pay for that item or service at a store, then that transaction is not tax-deductible.
+If a supporter is getting something of value and gives the nonprofit the same amount of money as they would normally pay for that item or service at a store, then that transaction is not tax-deductible.
 They have to pay above the commercial value for them to be able to write it off.

-The IRS only allows a charitable deduction when a payment to a charity exceeds the "Fair Market Value" (FMV) of the goods or services received, otherwise, there is no gift.
+The IRS only allows a charitable deduction when a payment to a charity exceeds the "Fair Market Value" (FMV) of the goods or services received.
+Otherwise, there is no gift.
 Whether you’re figuring out if an item has an insubstantial value or if you’re trying to inform a donor about how much they may legally deduct as a donation, you must be able to determine the fair market value.
-Generally, the charity’s good faith estimate of the value of goods or services will be treated as the FMV, and a donor will rely on your estimate except when the donor knows your estimate is unreasonable.
+Generally, the charity’s good faith estimate of the value of goods or services will be treated as the FMV.
+A donor will rely on your estimate except when the donor knows your estimate is unreasonable.
 Rather than give an abstract procedure to use, here are some examples.

-All your organization has to do is figure out the commercial value of what is offered, then divide that number by the amount of participants to calculate a per participant commercial value.
+All your organization has to do is figure out the commercial value of what is offered, then divide that number by the number of participants to calculate a per participant commercial value.
 Anything above that number is tax-deductible.
-To find the tax-deductible percentage, you can use this formula: (Per participant commercial value) / (the per unit cost to the supporter) = Tax deductible percentage
+To find the tax-deductible percentage, you can use this formula: (Per participant commercial value) / (the per unit cost to the supporter) = Tax deductible percentage.

 NOTE: >1 = 0% tax deductible